 When Government of India needs money, they go to RBI for borrowing money.
 The RBI, auction the loan in the form of Bonds/T-Bills.
 In such case you are lending a part of overall loan the government is seeking.
 Against the loan, RBI will pay you periodic interest and also repay the principal at the end of the tenure.
 G-Bonds/T-Bills come under low risk and low return investment.

-Bonds and T-Bills are similar to IPO, you can place a bid, once auction process is done, you will get the bonds in your demat account.
-In case bonds are issued in discount price, you will get refund of difference in your bank account.
+Bonds and T-Bills are similar to an IPO, you can place a bid, once auction process is done, you will get the bonds in your demat account.
+In case bonds are issued at discount price, you will get a refund of difference in your bank account.
 Once bonds are listed, you can trade them in secondary market in case you want to exit.

 Treasury Bills (T-Bills) are for less than one year period – 91 days, 182 days and 364 days.
 T-bills do not contain interest component.
 T-bills are issued at a discount price to their true (Par) value and upon expiry, it redeemed at par.
 For example, if the true value is Rs 100, the t-bill is issued for Rs 98 for 91 days.
 After 91 days you will get Rs 100.
 Its like you are buying a stock at Rs 98 and after 91 days you will get Rs100 for sure.

 Government Bonds are for long period and you get Interest paid twice a year.
-Symbol of each bond is unique and will give you clear details about what this bond is.
-For example:
+Symbol of each bond is unique and will give you clear details about the bond.

 727GS2024A - means 7.27% Interest, GS: Government Securities and 2024: Maturity Year (6 Year from 2018), A: is internal for NSE use (Fresh Issue)

-So its clear that Gov Bonds are for more than 1 year with fixed interest rate.
-Interest get credited every 6 months in your bank account linked with your demat account.
-On maturity – principal is paid back to your bank account in full.
+So it's clear that Gov Bonds are for more than 1 year with a fixed interest rate.
+Interest get credited every 6 months in your bank account linked to your demat account.
+On maturity - principal is paid back to your bank account in full.

 Let's understand it with an example: